-There will be a central meeting point in Edinburgh that we will ask all adopters to travel to - for anyone adopting from South of the Border, we will arrange another suitable meeting point on our route North or as close to Nottinghamshire as we can (near the kennels we use).
+There will be a central meeting point in Edinburgh that we will ask all adopters to travel to.
 All details of place to collect, timings etc will be advised in writing by the rehoming coordinator and you must ensure to bring your secure cat carrier with you.
 The adoption contract will be available for signing on the collection day.

 In addition to the above each and every cat is given rescue back up for their entire life, meaning if you are unable to keep your adopted cat for whatever reason, the cat must be returned to the care of the rescue and never sold or transferred into anyone else’s care.